Friday, March 11, 2022

-Daylight saving time has arrived.
+Daylight saving time is approaching!
 But losing sleep as we “spring forward” doesn’t mean your health should suffer.
 Instead, prioritize your sleep to improve health and well-being.
-Sleep Awareness Week, March 14-20, is the perfect time to learn about the benefits of optimal sleep and how sleep affects health, well-being and safety from the experts at UT Health San Antonio.
+Sleep Awareness Week®, March 12-18, is the perfect time to learn about the benefits of optimal sleep and how sleep affects health, well-being and safety from the experts at UT Health San Antonio.

 While infants, children and teenagers require substantially more sleep than adults, it is widely agreed that adults 18 to 64 should sleep seven to nine hours each night on a regular basis for optimal sleep health.
 For those 65 years of age and older, seven to eight hours is recommended.
 Unfortunately, that is not met by nearly 30% of US adults, who report sleeping six or fewer hours per day.
 Compliance is even lower among younger adults, racial and ethnic minorities, and people with low socioeconomic status.